‘Indiana Jones 5’ Will Not Be Directed By Steven Spielberg, James Mangold In Talks To Direct

 There aren’t many franchises left that have only one director attached to them, but that was the case with Indiana Jones.
 Through its first four installments, the series had only ever been directed by Steven Spielberg.
 For the fifth installment, that’s all about to change.

-According to reporting in Variety, Spielberg is set to hand the franchise off to Ford V. Ferrari director James Mangold.
-No final deal has been reached, but reporting suggests Mangold is in talks to take on the film.
+According to a report by Variety, Spielberg is set to hand the franchise off to Ford V. Ferrari director James Mangold.
+No final deal has been reached, but the report suggests that Mangold is in talks to take on the film.
 A source close to the project told the magazine that the decision to step back from directing the film was Spielberg’s, in part because he wanted to hand the franchise off to a younger director with a different perspective.

 Spielberg will reportedly remain a hands-on producer on the new film, and Harrison Ford is set to remain in the lead role.
 Earlier this month, in an interview with CBS This Morning, Ford said that he was “going to start doing Indiana Jones in about two months.”